nnatekar/Swish/README.md

 git clone https://github.com/nnatekar/Swish.git
 ```

-Once the repo has been successfully clonde, open the 'Swish.xcodeproj' file in Xcode.
+Once the repo has been successfully cloned, open the 'Swish.xcodeproj' file in Xcode.
 Build the project and run it on a mobile device.

 ## Contributors

-Neil Natekar
+Neil Natekar,
-Cazamere Comrie
+ Cazamere Comrie,
-Jugal Jain
+ Jugal Jain,
-Tran Nguyen
+ Tran Nguyen.

 ## License